your passport to all things web

-HTTP, meaning “hypertext transfer protocol”, is the first part of a URL.
+HTTP, meaning “hypertext transfer protocol,” is the first part of a URL.
 It relates to how transference of data occurs from a server to your screen.
-HTTPS, the S stands for “Secure”, encrypts the data transferred with the purchase of a security certificate.
-Google supposedly gives a “boost” to HTTPS URLs in its search results pages.
+HTTPS, the S stands for “Secure,” encrypts the data transferred with the purchase of a security certificate.

 SEO That is Right for You

 What is a business to do with so many tips, tricks, and changes in SEO protocol and procedure?
-Although HTTPS might make sense for some businesses, generally the best way to handle your business’s SEO is to maintain a solid marketing campaign that includes website changes that make a site more user-friendly, creating new and useful content, and building credible links.
-For most, a good organic SEO plan will yield the best results.
+The best way to handle your business’s SEO is to maintain a robust marketing campaign that includes website changes that make a site more user-friendly, creating new and useful content, building credible links and last but not least securing your site.
+Let CourseVector help you create a good organic SEO plan that will yield the best results for your website.

 Not sure where to begin?
 Start with a free marketing analysis from CourseVector.
-We will explore the validity of HTTP vs. HTTPS as it applies to your website in our report, but we give you so much more.
-Our free report provides an analysis of your current website and a plan for improvement – We provide the complete picture, not just what Google deems important this week.
+Our free report provides a review of your current website and a plan for improvement.
 Find out more by contacting us today.